 Francois Cevert won his first and ultimately only grand prix, despite sliding off on oil and clouting a barrier in the middle of the race.
 Jacky Ickx had been running second and giving Cevert a hard time until his Ferrari broke down, leaving Jo Siffert to take second for BRM ahead of Ronnie Peterson.

 1976 Canadian Grand Prix

 James Hunt made a big dent in Niki Lauda’s championship lead by winning as Lauda, suffering from both the effects of his crash and a handling problem in his Ferrari, could only finish eighth.
 Patrick Depailler finished an impressive second, despite being slowly burned over the last few laps thanks to fuel leaking into the cockpit.
-He was also being made ill from the fumes and he collapsed at the end of the race and had to be rushed to hospital.
+He was also being made ill from the fumes, collapsed at the end of the race, and had to be rushed to hospital.

 Italian Andrea de Adamich (born 1941) spent a few seasons in F1 in the early 1970s, his best results a pair of fourth places.
 However, he decided to retire from motorsport after becoming injured in a pile-up at the 1973 British GP.